acerbilab/S-VBMC/README.md

 print(f"Stacked ELBO: {vp_stacked.elbo['estimated']}")
 ```

-For a detailed walkthrough, see [this notebook](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_1_basic_usage.ipynb), which optionally includes a minimal guide on how to run VBMC multiple times.
-Additionally, [this notebook](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_2_noisy_likelihoods.ipynb) addresses scenarios where the target log-density evaluations are noisy.

 **Note**: For compatibility with VBMC, this implementation of S-VBMC stores results in `NumPy` arrays.
 However, it uses `PyTorch` under the hood to run the ELBO optimization.

+### 3. Tutorials

+We include two detailed walkthroughs:

+1. [**Basic Usage**](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_1_basic_usage.ipynb): This notebook shows how to run S-VBMC, with an optional guide on how to run VBMC multiple times.
+2. [**Noisy Log-Density Evaluations**](https://github.com/acerbilab/S-VBMC/blob/main/examples/svbmc_example_2_noisy_likelihoods.ipynb): This notebook addresses scenarios where the target log-density evaluations are noisy and a discussion of ELBO debiasing.

 -----

 ## ⚠️ Important: how to use the final posterior